Skip to main content

 ROI Analysis

 Webster University's in-state tuition is $30,730.
-One year after graduation, alumni earn a median of $56,006.
-Five years after graduation, earnings decrease to $39,656, but increase to $50,876 ten years after graduation.
+One year after graduation, the median earnings are $56,006.
+Five years after graduation, the median earnings are $39,656, and ten years after graduation, the median earnings are $50,876.
 The median debt for graduates is $23,000, and 43.9% of students receive financial aid.

 Generated from College Scorecard & IPEDS data